Propane Bus Case Study: Fort Zumwalt

 Challenge

-A St. Louis suburban school district’s goal to reduce bus emissions and costs led to researching alternatives to diesel.
-The district became the first in the state to add propane autogas buses.
+A suburban school district’s goal to reduce bus emissions and costs led to researching clean, emissions- reducing alternatives to diesel.

 By the Numbers

-• $70,000 estimated annual reduction in fuel costs per year.
+- 56% estimated savings in fuel costs per year

 District and Fleet Background

-The Fort Zumwalt School District comprises 125 square miles in St. Charles County, outside St. Louis, including the cities of O’Fallon and St. Peters.
-With 26 schools and 12,000 students transported by school buses each day, the district runs 110 daily and special-education routes, requiring the use of 174 school buses.
+Fort Zumwalt School District comprises 125 square miles in St. Charles County, outside St. Louis.
+With 27 schools and 15,000 students transported by school buses each day, the district runs 138 daily and special- education routes, requiring the use of 171 school buses.

 Migrating to a Cleaner Fuel